NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Scope-and-Requirements.page.md

 **Referral Request**

+* The referral Sender **must** specify the type of referral (use case) in the request
 * The referral Receiver **must** accept the referral request regardless of whether the patient is known to the service provider
 * The referral Receiver **must** accept potential patients who do **<ins>not</ins>** have a national validated identifier e.g. NHS Number.
 * The referral Sender **must** send incident location information as part of their request
 * The referral Sender **should** send scene safety information as part of their request
 * Any new or existing safeguarding concern, recorded as part of the assessment, **must** be included in the referral Sender's request
+* The referral Sender **should** support the communication of a triage/assessment undertaken by a clinican without the support of a CDSS
+* The referral Sender **should** identify where the triage/assessment has been undertaken by a clinican
 * The referral Receiver **must** clearly identify any included safeguarding concern to the end user
 * The referral Receiver **must** accurately represent information made by the Sender to the end user
 * The referral Sender **must** make available the human readable identifier for the referral, included in the HTTP synchronous response, to the end user